hongzhonglu/vivarium/doc/getting_started.rst

 *Setup*

-You can get a MongoDB server up and running locally anu number of ways.
+You can get a MongoDB server up and running locally any number of ways.
 Here is one:

 #.
 Create a folder ``vivarium_work/mongodb``.
 This is where the database
    will be stored.
 We store the database here instead of at the default location in ``/usr/local/var/mongodb`` to avoid permissions issues if you are not running as an administrator.
 #.
-Make a copy of the mongod configuration file so we can make changes:
+Make a copy of the ``mongod`` configuration file so we can make
+   changes:

    .. code-block:: console